 Recently, Mr. Misadventures and I spent a week in New York City.
-I was there for work and a conference and the hubby came along for the trip (despite still recovering from a bad sprained ankle).
+I was there for work and a conference and the hubby came along for the trip (despite still recovering from a badly sprained ankle).
 Due to the proximity to my office and the conference venue, most of the week we stayed in the Times Square area, which is not my favorite part of the city, but we made the best of it.

-One of the highlights of the week was a sunset visit to the Top of the Rock, the roof-top terrace at Rockefeller Center.
-While I froze my ass off and enjoyed the view, Mr. Misadventures spent close to three hours hanging out with a bunch of professional photographers capturing pre and post sunset.
-They had paid $10,000 to reserve the best spot on the roof for some special project and after seeing my hubby’s equipment, they invited him into their taped off area.
+One of the highlights of the week was a sunset visit to the Top of the Rock, the rooftop terrace at Rockefeller Center.
+While I froze my ass off and enjoyed the view, Mr. Misadventures spent close to three hours hanging out with a bunch of professional photographers capturing pre and post-sunset.
+They had paid $10,000 to reserve the best spot on the roof for some special project and after seeing my hubby’s equipment, they invited him into their taped-off area.

 Fantastic photos like these:

 You can see the progression of the light as the sun sets…

 Here is a vertical shot which allows you to see a bit more: